 Identifying genotypes and unique associated barcodes within the engineered population

 After creating a large collection of barcoded multi-knockout progeny, we genotyped each strain and linked this genotype to an individual DNA barcode identifier en masse.
 For this purpose, we exploited the fact that the ABC-16 strain was derived from crosses between barcoded YKO yeast deletion collection strains8,23, so that each knockout carries at least one identifying barcode that flanks and uniquely identifies the deleted gene.
 We adapted our previously-described row-column-plate PCR (RCP-PCR) strategy43, which allows amplification of barcodes in each segregant while introducing additional index tags that identify the plate, row, and column of origin for each amplification product (Methods; Fig. 1).
 Thus, a single next generation sequencing reaction can reveal both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Fig. 1).
 To validate and calibrate the genotypes determined by high-throughput-sequencing, multiple replicates of 40 individually genotyped ‘gold standard’ strains, as well as two additional control strains with known genotypes, were added to the collection at defined positions (Methods; Data S2).
 Using data from calibration strains, we estimated an overall genotyping accuracy of 93.2% (Fig. S2A, Methods).
 An independent method relying on the distribution of knockouts in the pool estimated a similar overall accuracy of 93.8% (Fig. S2C, Methods).
 Based on the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Fig. S2B; r = 0.49), which are separated by 70.1kb on chromosome XII.
 Surprisingly, three gene pairs – YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – exhibited weak but significant negative correlation in the appearance of KO genotypes (-0.04 ≥ r ≥ -0.08) (Fig. S2B).
 This effect may have arisen via a negative genetic interaction conferring lower growth for the corresponding double-knockout genotypes during the sporulation, haploid selection, or automated colony picking steps.
-Overall, usable genotyping data linked to at least one unique DNA barcode was obtained for 7,087 progeny (3356 MATa and 3731 MATα strains) with 6,194 unique genotypes.
-Segregant strains for which both genotyping and tracking barcode identification were successful were combined by mating type to yield a MATa and a MATα pool.
+Overall, 6,826 strains with 6,087 unique genotypes for which both high-quality genotyping data and at least one unique tracking barcode was identified were combined by mating type to yield a MATa pool (3,231 strains) and a MATα pool (3,595 strains).

 Phenotyping the engineered population for diverse drug resistance traits